philipp-baumann/simplerspec-pedometron-article/README.md

 Instead of appending a matrix of spectra as a single column in a data.frame, spectra in a spectral tibble form a list-column.
-A list-column is basically a column ist a list instead of an atomic vector.
+A list-column is basically a column consisting of a list instead of an atomic vector.
 With this we can extract this list column of spectra.

 ``` r
 spc_dt <- data.table::rbindlist(spc_tbl$spc)